 Any dog can get one of these angry sores, but they typically affect dogs with long thick coats such as:

-The aim for any treatment of hot spots in dogs, is to relieve the itching, dry the area out, kill the bacteria and heal the skin.
+The aim for any treatment of hot spots in dogs, is to:

-First step, should be to stop the itching.
+Hot spots in dogs take time to heal.
+You'll usually see some improvement within 2-3 days but the total healing process can take 1-2 weeks.
+While the hot spot is in the healing process it's important to stop the itching.
 If you don't, your dog is going to be licking and biting at it, which won't help the healing process and will cause it to spread.
-And hot spots in dogs spread fast.
+Hot spots in dogs spread fast!

 I like Nature's Specialties Wham Anti-Itch spray as it has natural ingredients and works immediately.